 We love the weighted chin-up since it’ll help get you a huge back, nice biceps, and develop your core without risking your back.
 This is because your core is trying to prevent your lower back from arching.

-Here’s Marco teaching the chin-up.
-The only thing wrong is that Marco said the belt would help work the abs more.
-And while the weighted chin-ups still work the abs, Dr. Contreras found that contrary to what you’d expect, the weighted chin-up with a belt actually worked the abs a little less compared to the bodyweight chin-up.
+Below is Marco teaching the chin-up.
+The only thing wrong is that Marco said the belt would help work the abs more—which even went against Dr Contreras’ expectations.
+And while the weighted chin-ups still work the abs, Dr. Contreras found that the weighted chin-up with a belt actually worked the abs a little less compared to the bodyweight chin-up.

 50lb Turkish Get-Up